pierrestudios/territory-api/readme.md

 ## Territory Services API

 Territory Services API is a RESTful api developed to provide easy and accessible storage and management for congregation territories.
-Although many systems can connect to the api via mobile and web client, the api does not provide a client interface.
+Although many systems can connect to the api via mobile and web client, the api does contain a client interface.

 ## Core Services